-5.4 PTZ Configuration
+5.3 PTZ Configuration

-On the PTZ configuration page, click to show the PTZ control panel or click to hide it.
-Click the direction buttons to control the pan/tilt movements.
+- On the event configuration page, click to show the PTZ control panel or click to hide it. - Click the direction buttons to control the pan/tilt movements. - Click the zoom/iris/focus buttons to realize lens control.